zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Every player character (PC) has dragon-blood in them.
 Subconsciously this dragon-blood drives them toward acquiring gold.
 The Dragon-blood causes PCs to grow more powerful when they hoard gold.
 In terms of mechanics, this means "gold for XP".
 There is no "carousing" requirement, because the treasure must be hoarded.
 If a PC's hoard decreases below a level's threshold, either by the PC spending it or it being stolen/destroyed, then the PC loses access to that level's abilities until they rebuild their hoard.

 PCs may choose to embrace the dragon abilities, becoming more and more dragon-like, or they may choose to remain mortal.
 Mechanically, this means "Race as class".
-Beyond their racial abilities, each PC is a member of that legal get rich quick if you don't die profession -- archaelogist (read: tomb-raiding **rogue**).
+Beyond their racial abilities, each PC is a member of that legal "get rich quick if you don't die" profession -- archaelogist (read: tomb-raiding **rogue**).

 As for the setting, the world is littered with tombs of treasure.
 The largest religion believes that gold is the foundation for a good afterlife, and one must be buried with it.
 They also believe in binding servants into service in the afterlife, burying them together with their masters and animating the corpses to protect the tombs.
-Gold is reserved for the dead, the living use the silver standard.
+Gold is reserved for the dead, the living use the copper standard.

 There are also dungeons to crawl because dragons and their descendants instinctively build them to protect their hoards.
-The DM (Dragon-Mother) is encouraged to sprinkle in as much dragon and undead motifs as possible, and to make any interesting NPC either an undead or a dragon-blood.
+The DM (Dragon-Mother) is encouraged to sprinkle in as much dragon and undead motifs as possible, including making interesting NPCs into undead or a dragon-blood.

 Starting from the mid-levels, PCs are encouraged to embrace domain play, in which they build their own dungeon to protect their hoard.

-## Player Agenda

-* Play to your character's drives
-* Ask questions
-* Be creative.
-The best plans guarantee success.
-* Embrace your character's death

 ## Core Gameplay Loop